 In my barely post-pubescent days before the Doors, I read Leonard Cohen and listened mostly to folk music.
 “Light My Fire” was my gateway drug to rock and roll.
-So it should come as no surprise my list draws heavily from their self-titled debut record.
-There’s a dark undercurrent lurking in the primal music that drew me in.
+The dark, primal undercurrent lurking in their music drew me in.
+It should come as no surprise my list draws heavily from their self-titled debut record.
 The album contains most of their best songs.
-Rhino’s superb 2001 compilation, The Very Best of The Doors, cribs heavily from the record — six of the sixteen tracks, including uncut/uncensored versions of “Break on Through” and “The End.”
+Rhino’s superb 2001 compilation, The Very Best of The Doors, cribs heavily from the record as well: six of the sixteen tracks, including uncut/uncensored versions of “Break on Through” and “The End.”

 I would have been perfectly happy to pick five songs from their first release and called it quits.
 That would be honest but not very exciting.
 My editors, as they keep reminding me, expect exciting.
 So, I axed “The Crystal Ship,” probably my favorite track, and “Twentieth Century Fox,” “Soul Kitchen,” and “The End,” but left the two undeniable heavyweights that top the list.

 ONE: “Break on Through (To the Other Side)” – The Doors, 1967

 The Doors get shortchanged as a band when Morrison’s elevated to rock-god status (or even the flawed, angst-filled bad boy I prefer).
 Ignored are the contributions of his bandmates: Ray Manzarak’s jazzy keyboards with delta blues roots filtered through urban Chicago, Robbie Krieger’s flamenco-influenced, occasional bottleneck guitar licks, and John Densmore’s sometimes lilting, sometimes pounding, bossa nova beat driving the rhythm.
 Less is more.
 Their best music, strongly improvisational, was born in garage jams and unadorned studio sessions.